techlabsms/project-wt-18-07-project_coins/README.md

 2. get Yolo and copy the files of the darknet folder to the same directory as the Server.py Yolo can be found here: https://github.com/pjreddie/darknet/wiki/YOLO:-Real-Time-Object-Detection
 3. get all the files from https://drive.google.com/open?id=1iP7EmfRxCbLRir7CyK7TrtmBLwc0IhK4 and copy them to the darknet        folder
-4. enter bot name to config file and rename config file to config.txt
+4. enter bot token of your telegram bot to config file and rename config file to config.txt more information on Telegram Bots: https://core.telegram.org/bots
 5. run server.py